selinag23/AIive/README.md

 **Microsoft Azure Speech API**
 - **Description**: Converts spoken audio to text, translates spoken languages, and synthesizes speech from text.
 - **Interaction**: Similar to Google Cloud Speech-to-Text, this API will be used to handle voice inputs and outputs within the app.

-**CalendarKit**
-- **Description**: A framework for creating a customizable calendar view in iOS apps.
-- **Interaction**: The front end will use CalendarKit to display calendar events and manage user interactions with the calendar.

-**EventKit**
-- **Description**: A framework for accessing and manipulating calendar and reminder data on iOS.
-- **Interaction**: The app will use EventKit to integrate with the user's calendar and reminders, allowing seamless creation, modification, and deletion of events and reminders.